Australian Broadcasting Company

-The Australian Broadcasting Company Pty.
-Ltd. was a short-lived Australian commercial broadcasting company set up by Sir Benjamin Fuller and Frank Albert.
-Founded in Melbourne in 1924 with a capital of £A 100,000 by a consortium of entertainment interests, notably Farmer and Company, J. C. Williamson Limited and J. & N. Tait to found and operate commercial radio broadcasting stations.
-Other major shareholders, perhaps later entrants, were Union Theatres Limited, B & J. Fuller and J. Albert & Son.
+The Australian Broadcasting Company was a short-lived Australian commercial broadcasting company set up by Benjamin Fuller and Frank Albert.
+Founded in Melbourne in 1924 with a capital of £A 100,000 by a consortium of entertainment interests, notably Farmer & Company, J. C. Williamson's and J. & N. Tait to found and operate commercial radio broadcasting stations.
+Other major shareholders, perhaps later entrants, were Union Theatres Limited, B. & J. Fuller and J. Albert & Son.
 Directors were Stuart Doyle, Frank Albert and Sir Benjamin Fuller.

 The Sealed Set system

 When the ABC was established in 1923, they adopted the 'sealed set' scheme as its source of income (see main article).
 1,400 "sealed" receivers were sold, each fixed to receive one of four radio stations, before the system was abandoned, at least partly due to the ease with which it could be circumvented.

 In 1924 a new system was introduced, where radio stations were divided into two categories, class A and class B, Each drawing funding in different ways.